BolajiOlajide/bc-18-maintenance-tracker/README.md

 To install the maintenance tracker:

-- Download the file from the repository or use the git command "git clone https://github.com/COOPROTON/bc-18-maintenance-tracker.git" to clone the repository to your PC.
+- Download the file from the repository or use the git command `git clone https://github.com/COOPROTON/bc-18-maintenance-tracker.git` to clone the repository to your PC.

-- Navigate to the project directory on your PC using the "cd <filepath>" command using command prompt for windows or "ls <filepath>" while using  terminal for Linux.
+- Navigate to the project directory on your PC using the `cd bc-18-maintenance-tracker` command using command prompt for windows or `ls <filepath>` while using  terminal for Linux.

-- Run the command "npm install" from the command-line interface to install the dependencies of the Maintenance Tracker.
+- Run the command `npm install` from the command-line interface to install the dependencies of the Maintenance Tracker.

-- Once this is done, use the command "node main.js" to start the application.
+- Once this is done, use the command `node main.js` to start the application.

-- Then you can access the homepage on your PC using "http://localhost:3000"
+- Then you can access the homepage on your PC using http://localhost:3000

 The hosted version of the web app can be found on Heroku: http://maintenancetracker.herokuapp.com